cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 (use-package delsel
   :ensure nil
   :hook (after-init . delete-selection-mode))

-(custom-set-variables
- ;; custom-set-variables was added by Custom.
- ;; If you edit it by hand, you could mess it up, so be careful.
- ;; Your init file should contain only one such instance.
- ;; If there is more than one, they won't work right.
- '(custom-enabled-themes '(gruber-darker))
- '(custom-safe-themes
-   '("e13beeb34b932f309fb2c360a04a460821ca99fe58f69e65557d6c1b10ba18c7" default))
- '(package-selected-packages '(gruber-darker-theme ##)))
-(custom-set-faces
- ;; custom-set-faces was added by Custom.
- ;; If you edit it by hand, you could mess it up, so be careful.
- ;; Your init file should contain only one such instance.
- ;; If there is more than one, they won't work right.
- )
 ```

 If there was one thing I would have to say about emacs, it could be succinctly summed up by my inital requirement.